-He’s performed across U.S. and internationally in Mexico, the Caribbean and Central America where his authentic songs have earned Sunny Jim a loyal following.
-James White has helped pioneer the thriving “Troprock” music scene across Florida and the U.S. Sunny Jim has won an impressive 16 Troprock Music Association Wave Awards including; Male Vocalist of the Year, Musician of the Year, Songwriter of the Year, Performer of the Year and the “I Can” award for community service.
+James White has published 11 CDs - 9 studio and 2 live CDs.
+Postcards from Seven Mile Beach, Life in the Laidback Lane, Sandbar Serenade, Tropical Trader, Sky Sand Water Moon, Tropicool, KISS, Flotsam and Jetsam, Rum Shoes and It’s Still Summer Somewhere.
+Sunny Jim has won 16 Troprock Music Association (TRMA) Wave Awards including; Male Vocalist of the Year, Musician of the Year, Songwriter of the Year, Performer of the Year and the “I Can” award for community service.
 Three of his CDs, KISS, Flotsam and Jetsam, Rum Shoes have been named CD of the Year by the Association membership.

-His music can be heard on Jimmy Buffett’s Radio Margaritaville.
-He wrote a song for the movie The Firm, and he appears in the recent film, The Parrothead Documentary.
-James is a regular performer at Meeting of the Minds, the annual convention of National Parrothead Clubs Association in Key West.
-He hosted Six String Music, a sponsored singer/songwriter event in New Orleans from 2001-2016, and he is currently the host for Music on the Bay in Tampa, one of the fastest growing Parrothead events in the country.
+While in the Cayman Islands James wrote an original song for the Paramount movie The Firm, and he appear in the film, playing himself in the movie.
+He was also interviewed for the recent film The Parrothead Documentary.
+James performs at Meeting of the Minds, the annual convention of National Parrothead Clubs Association in Key West.
+He hosted Six String Music, a sponsored singer/songwriter event in New Orleans from 2001-2016.
+He is currently the host for Music on the Bay in Tampa, one of the most recognized Parrothead musical events in the country.